 - Don’t make personal attacks on other commenters, Slugger’s bloggers or the subjects of posts on the site.
 By all means challenge the things people say or do, but don’t be personal and keep it civil.

-- Play the ball and not the (wo)man.
+- Play the ball and not the man or woman.
 Connect with the subject in hand, and avoid making the person you disagree with the object of your argument.

 - Negative comments that bring nothing to the conservation maybe deleted.
 Examples include ‘This is crap’, ‘you are talking’ nonsense etc.